grantm/perl-libxml-by-example/source/basics.rst

 from the DOM is similar to the way we use SQL to select records from a relational database.
 See :doc:`xpath` for examples of more complex queries.

-Each time through the loop, ``$title`` will contain an object from the DOM which is the next element matching the XPath expression.
+The return value from ``findnodes()`` is a list of elements from the DOM that match the XPath expression.
+So each time through the loop, ``$title`` will contain an object representing the next matching element.
 This object provides a number of properties and methods that can be used to access the element and its attributes, as well as the text content and 'child' elements that may be contained within it.
-The example script simply calls the ``to_literal()`` method on the object - which returns the text content of the element *and all its child elements* (but does not include any of the attributes).
+Inside the loop, the example simply calls the ``to_literal()`` method on the object - which returns the text content of the element *and all its child elements* (but does not include any of the attributes).

 A more complex example
 ----------------------